 Eventually, I gave up involving other people at all, apart from a small tribe of beloved weirdos who loved me fiercely.
 The “chat” wasn’t coming, I decided.
 No-one, anywhere, knew what was going on.
 I resigned myself to being lost, relying on my own wonky coping strategies to get through each day.

 I’d always been aware that autism existed.
-But it wasn’t until I first started working closely with autistic people in my late 30’s (first as a mental health worker, and then as a support service designer) that I realised it might be a factor for me.
+But it wasn’t until I first started working closely with autistic people in my late 30s (first as a mental health worker, and then as a service manager) that I realised it might be a factor for me.
 I related much more to autistic people than to others.
 They made sense.
 I liked the way they approached things, their unmasked socialising, their sense of humour.

 For now, you might be wondering whether I’ve still given up all hope of “the chat” – the one where someone would give me the magic keys I needed to make sense of the world.
 So, yes.
 I have given up my 40 year hope that someone would explain it all to me.
-I’ve realised something rather wonderful instead…
+Instead, I’ve realised something rather wonderful…

-People still want “the chat,” though.
+People still yearn for “the chat,” though.
 And that’s exactly why I’m writing – to take part in the conversation.
 You can just listen for now – I understand that feels more comfortable at first.
 So I don’t mind laying my experiences out for you.
-Hopefully you’ll start your very own chat – with yourself and the people you choose to involve – before too long.
+It was a blog that first tossed me a life raft, so I’m paying it forward so that you can start your very own chat – with yourself and the people you choose to involve – before too long.